Referral Criteria and Guidance

 We see children and young people from birth to age 19 with a wide range of speech, language and communication needs living in Buckinghamshire and who have a Buckinghamshire GP.
 We also provide a service for children with feeding and swallowing difficulties.

 We accept referrals via email and post using our integrated referral form which can be completed by families, schools or medical professionals.
-Referrals for feeding and swallowing difficulties must be made by a GP/Consultant with a full medical history attached.

 - The difficulties in speech, language, or social communication are having a functional impact.
 Functional skills here refer to skills that demonstrably support independence and well-being.

 - There is recorded evidence that first stage interventions and strategies suggested on our communication carousel or hungry little minds have been carried out.

 - External advice has been sought where appropriate e.g. Early Years Access and Inclusion Team